AdguardTeam/SafariConverterLib/README.md

     ```

 TODO(ameshkov): !!!
 Rework documentation
-TODO(ameshkov): !!!

 Explain how important it is to use contigious UTF-8 strings

 $generichide == $elemhide ???
 $genericblock == $urlblock, i.e. unblocks everything?